rohitsaluja22/OpenOCRCorrect/README.md

 Add the Shobhika font to Ubuntu: https://github.com/Sandhi-IITBombay/Shobhika for Devanagari

 # How to run the code?
 Download the source code.
-Open, Qt Creator and then Open the Project File FrameWorkCode/qpadfinal.pro Press "Ctrl+R" to run the code
+Open, Qt Creator and then Open the Project File "FrameWorkCode/qpadfinal.pro" Press "Ctrl+R" to run the code.

 # Creating Databse for Framework:

 The folder “data/Book1” contains:-
-0) A book named “Aryabhatiyabhashya of Nilakantha III Golapada (1957).pdf” for demo example.
+1) A book named “Aryabhatiyabhashya of Nilakantha III Golapada (1957).pdf” for demo example.
-1) “Dict” which is text file for Sanskrit Dictionary of 1.3 million words.
+2) “Dict” which is text file for Sanskrit Dictionary of 1.3 million words.
-2) “ConfPmap” which is optional and contain prior OCR confusions.
 3) “IEROCR” text file that contains the OCR output of the book, each page separated by newline.
 ER represents English Removed, we ignore the words in english as Sanskrit ind-senz does not recognize English.
 Instead of ind-senz, output any OCR system can be used with the same filename.
 4) “GEROCR” text file that contains the Google Doc output of the book, each page separated by newline.
 Instead of ind-senz, output any OCR system, other than one used in step 3 (above), can be used with the same filename.
 5) SRules that contain 71 Sandhi Splitting Rules.
 6) A text file with name "PWords" may be additionally added in folder "Book1" with Domain words, each separated by a newline, if known in advance.
 7) A text file with name "CPair" may be additionally added in folder "Book1" with tab separated Correction pairs, one pair in one line, if known in advance.
+Prior OCR Confusions are also loaded from this file in additions to the autocorrections performed.
-6) Folder “Inds” with jpeg files for first 20 pages of book and corresponding per page output from Indsenz.
+8) Folder “Inds” with jpeg files for first 20 pages of book and corresponding per page output from Indsenz.
-7) Folder “Correct” with correct output of corresponding 20 pages in folder “Inds”.
+9) Folder “Correct” with correct output of corresponding 20 pages in folder “Inds”.
-8) Folder “Corrected” in which the output corrected by the user would be loaded while using the application.
+10) Folder “Corrected” in which the output corrected by the user would be loaded while using the application.

 # How to use the Framework